The conversion of a Roman military officer, Cornelius by name, is recorded in the tenth chapter of the book of Acts.

 The events at Caesarea had scarcely been concluded before the news of this Jewish-Gentile alliance had spread to Hebrew Christians in Jerusalem, some sixty-five miles to the southeast.
 Note carefully the following:

 “And when Peter was come up to Jerusalem, they that were of the circumcision contended with him, saying, ‘You went in to men uncircumcised, and did eat with them’” (Acts 11:2-3).

-The term “contended” is from the Greek diakrino, which here signifies “to take a firm position against,” and the imperfect tense form suggesting persistent opposition.
-It was a volatile situation; one that could have damaged the early church dramatically.
+diakrino.
+Here it signifies “to take a firm position against,” and the imperfect tense form suggesting persistent opposition.
+It was a volatile situation that could have damaged the early church dramatically.

 Not only did they drop their charges, they “glorified God,” acknowledging that the Lord had granted to the Gentiles that opportunity to repent and be saved (v.
 18).
 What a glorious day it was for the cause of Jesus Christ!

 Later the issue would arise as to whether the Gentiles should be required to practice circumcision as an appendix to the gospel.
-It was determined that such should not be the case (see Acts 15:1ff) and that pressing this Hebrew regulation upon their Gentile friends would constitute a mark of apostasy (Galatians 5:1ff).
+It was determined that such should not be the case (see Acts 15:1ff) and that pressing this Hebrew regulation upon their Gentile friends would constitute a mark of apostasy (Gal.
+5:1ff).

 As we observed at the commencement of this discussion, Acts 10 is severely misunderstood by numerous religious people who profess an identification with the Christian faith.
-Let us consider a couple of these matters.

 The Pentecostal people contend that this case serves as a precedent for Christians today in receiving a special gift of the Holy Spirit with the ability to speak in tongues.
 With no attention at all to the distinctive nature of the ancient context, they generalize a modern application.
 That simply cannot be done.